StarHawkMK1/myphi/README.md

 ```

 **Remark.** In the generation function, our model currently does not support beam search (`num_beams` > 1).
-Furthermore, in the forward pass of the model, we currently do not support attention mask during training, outputting hidden states or attention values, or using custom input embeddings (instead of the model's).
+Furthermore, in the forward pass of the model, we currently do not support outputting hidden states or attention values, or using custom input embeddings (instead of the model's).

 ### Citation